avantonder/assembleBAC-ONT/README.md

 ## Credits

 avantonder/assembleBAC-ONT was originally written by Andries van Tonder.
 I wouldn't have been able to write this pipeline with out the tools, documentation, pipelines and modules made available by the fantastic [nf-core community](https://nf-co.re/).
+In particular, the excellent viralrecon pipeline was a source of code and inspiration.
+Finally, a shout out to Robert Petit's [Dragonflye](https://github.com/rpetit3/dragonflye) as an additional source of inspiration.

 ## Feedback